godderis/Paleoclim-CNRS.github.io/_documentation/doc_add_new_team_member.md

 ### Contents

-Rights the contents of your file in Normal Markdown this is what is going to appear in the center of the page.
+Write the contents of your file in Normal Markdown this is what is going to appear in the center of the page.